sonho463/takamina-link2/README.md

 ## Crucial Commands

 This project comes with a few handy commands for linting and code fixing.
 The most important ones are the ones to develop and ship code.
-You can find the most important commands below.
+You can find the most important commands below

 #### `gatsby develop`